bluecode824-coder/OIBSIP/README.md

+note : if you want to see .ipynb file download zip file.

 # 🚀 Oasis Infobyte Data Science Internship Projects

 This repository contains all the Machine Learning and Data Science projects completed during my internship at Oasis Infobyte.